Please read our important disclaimers before using this content

 - Custody arrangements established during temporary order become status quo

-- Your children spend months with sole-custody parent (her), creating attachment issues
+- Your children spend months with the sole-custody parent, creating attachment issues

 - Your reputation is damaged regardless of eventual dismissal